purdue-cs193-fall-2019/homework-1-cameronrooks/index.md

+#Cameron Rooks's First CS193 Homework

+- The TA's for CS193 are pretty cool
+- The class seems pretty relaxed overall

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.